 Their main reason for heading south is to mate and give birth in the protected shallow lagoons in Baja.
 No other location on Earth offers such an experience.
 The three main lagoons these whales return to every year are (from north to south) Laguna Ojo de Liebre about halfway down the Peninsula, Laguna San Ignacio about 100 miles (160 km) further south, and Bahia Magdalena, which stretches about 100 miles (160 km) from the northern end to the southern end below Laguna San Ignacio.

 All three areas offer an excellent venue for whale watching up close.
 Today you will board your boat in Bahia Magdalena with your guide for an amazing whale spotting experience.
-It is often possible to see up to 5-10 whales during the course of the trip.
-This part of Baja California is famous for having one of the "closest" experiences with the whales, as the panga boats are allowed to get extremely near, in some cases within touching distance.
+It is often possible to see five to ten whales during the course of the trip.
+This part of Baja California is famous for having one of the 'closest' experiences with the whales, as the panga boats are allowed to get extremely near.

-This is a relatively long day and includes transportation from Loreto to Bahía Magdalena and back (2.5 hours each way), a 2-hour tour by boat to see the whales and lunch.
-There is a max number of 6 people allowed per boat and a max of 20 people on the whole tour.
+This is a relatively long day and includes transportation from Loreto to Bahía Magdalena and back (two and a half hours each way), a two-hour tour by boat to see the whales and lunch.
+There is a maximum number of six people allowed per boat and a maximum of 20 people on the whole tour.
 This is a shared excursion with an English speaking guide.